-A toxicological assessment combined with a dietary exposure assessment concluded the enzyme is safe under the proposed conditions of use.
-Bioinformatics analysis confirmed that the produced enzyme has no significant similarity with known toxins or food allergens.
+A toxicological assessment combined with a revised dietary exposure assessment concluded the enzyme is safe under the proposed additional use.
+Bioinformatics analysis confirmed that the produced enzyme itself has no significant similarity with known toxins or food allergens.

-In the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' is appropriate.
+In the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' is still considered appropriate.